European-XFEL/Karabo/CONTRIBUTING.md

 2. Break down your larger project, so that smaller MRs can be created for individual parts

-3 .Create MRs onto your feature branch.
+3. Create MRs onto your feature branch.
 While in general your feature branch should compile for other to check, the policy can be relaxed with respect to merging to master if you clearly indicate this: e.g. you are refactoring something which breaks the python bindings, but would like to split C++ and